Common questions relating to Broadclyst Lease Extensions

-• I am looking into the costs of carrying out a lease extension for my garden flat in Broadclyst, and would like some figures on that.
+• I am looking into the costs of carrying out a lease extension for my GFF in Broadclyst, and would like some figures on that.

 • I own the freehold of a couple of flats.
-Someone has the lease on the garden flat in Broadclyst.
-I occupy in the top flat.
-I was looking at the land registry documents yesterday when I noticed that my flat is leasehold.
-There is 72 years outstanding.
-If I want to do a lease extension then would I just be paying for the conveyancers fees?
+Someone has the lease on the lower flat in Broadclyst.
+I live in the top flat.
+I was looking at the title deeds last night when I noticed that my flat has a lease on it.
+There is sixety seven years left.
+If I want a lease extension then would I simply be paying for the property lawyers costs?

 • Other Topics